BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.36.4 =

+* Clear cached Rent Fetch Sync API bootstrap error state when sync settings are saved.

 = 0.36.3 =

+* Prevented empty property and floorplan search results from being stored in Rent Fetch search/query transients.
+* Treated existing empty search/query cache entries as misses so they do not continue serving zero-result searches while they age out.
+* Prevented all-unavailable floorplan aggregates and rendered property/floorplan results from being cached when no result has positive availability.
+* Always show RentFetch admin bar cache controls, including on sites with five or fewer properties.
 * Refined the RentFetch admin bar dropdown with tighter content spacing, corrected singular count labels, and clearer sync status display.
 * Kept healthy sync summaries visible as non-clickable text so administrators do not land on empty needs-attention lists.
 * Improved admin bar sync status rendering so inactive status rows do not take up space.
+* Updated the admin documentation menu link to point to the Rent Fetch getting started docs.

 = 0.36.2 =